 Elle Walker, Australia

 Lover of everything outdoorsy including horse riding, wakeboarding, snowboarding, and sunshine, Elle has a passion for capturing unposed, natural, emotive, timeless, and often moody in between moments with her Nikon D700, prime lenses, and a lensbaby composer.
-Elle is the instructor for CMU’s Fine Art and Visual Expression and The Art of Portraiture workshops and describes her photography history she says, “My Pop had a love for macro and landscape photography, and used to spend hours with me in the garden, teaching me how to focus, or compose an image.
+Elle is the instructor for CPS’s Fine Art and Visual Expression and The Art of Portraiture workshops and describes her photography history she says, “My Pop had a love for macro and landscape photography, and used to spend hours with me in the garden, teaching me how to focus, or compose an image.
 As a child, I always loved art – but while drawing was what came naturally to most of my family, photography was my passion.”
 She also enjoys exploring and laughing with her husband and three children when she’s not divulging in skinny, double shot lattes and her Yaya’s quince paste.